 Canadian Association of Occupational Therapists (CAOT) has general information on what an OT does, specific information on topics such as "Safe driving tips for older adults drivers", features a "Find an OT" search engine (by location), and CAOT product Recognition on devices that may help seniors stay in their home (stair lifts or handrails).

 This page describes how to use the booklet, "Checklist: Thinking about your future?
 Plan now to Age in Place".
 There is also a direct link to the Checklist booklet PDF.

-The shelter is centrally located on a quiet street.
-They have 4 rooms (beds) upstairs.
+The emergency accommodations (Kavanagh Place) and office is centrally located on a quiet street.
+They have 4 rooms (beds) upstairs with televisions.
 One room could work for a couple.
-There are two bathrooms (one downstairs), a roomy living room, and a large kitchen.
+There are two bathrooms (one downstairs), a living room, and a large kitchen.
+There is on-site laundry, as well as access to telephone and internet.
 There is a large courtyard in the back.
 Meals are included.
-The location is not presently physically accessible.
+The location is not physically accessible.

 They take referrals from other agencies, especially AESL (Advanced Education Skills, and Labour).
 They will accept calls regarding a homeless senior.

 Please Contact: Mohamed Abdallah at firstname.lastname@example.org, at 699-8099 or Amanda Devlin, Program Manager, email@example.com at 699-2858.